Thanks for submitting!

 You will be contacted as soon as possible

-Forecasting and Communicating Earthquake Hazard and Risk
+Forecasting and Communicating Earthquake Hazard and Risk (FORCE)

 This project aims to enhance earthquake hazard modeling capabilities in small communities, as well as to provide better risk models to account for changes in the number of occupants, structures and economic value exposed to earthquakes and the adverse effects of climate change.
 The project will evaluate future earthquake risk losses, thus supporting decision makers with risk metrics that account for the expected evolution of the built environment, which are fundamental for the design and implementation of long-term risk reduction measures.